CS2103JAN2017-T09-B3/main/src/test/data/ManualTesting/TestScript.md

 **Command:**

     list all

+**Expected result:**

+* The list containing all the completed tasks and uncompleted tasks are shown on the left panel.
+* "Listed all tasks" message will also be shown on the result display.

+**Command:**

     list today

+**Expected result:**

+* The list containing today's date tasks will be shown on the left panel.
+* "Listed all today tasks" message will also be shown on the result display.

+**Command:**

     list completed

 **Expected result:**

-* The list containing all the completed tasks and uncompleted tasks are shown on the left panel.
-"Listed all tasks" message will also be shown on the result display.
-* The list containing today's date tasks will be shown on the left panel.
-"Listed all today tasks" message will also be shown on the result display.
 * The list containing completed tasks will be shown on the left panel.
-"Listed all completed tasks" message will also be shown on the result display.
+* "Listed all completed tasks" message will also be shown on the result display.

 **Command:**